spring1843/go-dsa/hashtable/README.md

 ## Application

-Hash tables are widely used in algorithms to cache and memoize data for fast constant access times.
-This advantage in performance makes hash tables more suitable than [Arrays](../arrays) and even [Binary Search Trees](../tree), when there is no need to keep the data ordered, they can't, however, be used for finding a range, min or max of data.
+When there is no need to keep the data hash tables are widely used in algorithms to cache and memoize data for fast constant access times.
+This advantage in performance makes hash tables more suitable than [Arrays](../arrays) and even [Binary Search Trees](../tree).

 Compilers use hash tables to generate a symbol table to keep track of variable declarations.